The porous medium equation with measure data on negatively curved Riemannian manifolds: Existence of weak solutions: proofs

 and

-to this aim it suffices, for instance, to mollify the image of $\mu$ on $ \mathbb{R}^N $ through one of the regular bijections between $M$ and $\mathbb{R}^N$.
-Take $u_0=\mu_\varepsilon$ in \eqref{e83} and denote by $\{u_\varepsilon\}$ the family of weak solutions to such problem.
-By means of classical compactness arguments we can show that $\{u_\varepsilon\}$ converges, up to subsequences, to a function $u$ satisfying \eqref{e65}-\eqref{e67}.
-In order to prove that $u$ also fulfils \eqref{e68}, namely that its initial trace is precisely $\mu$, we adapt to our framework some potential techniques first introduced by M. Pierre in \cite{Pierre} and then recently developed in \cite{Vaz14,GMPmu} in the nonlocal Euclidean context.
-Finally, we handle general finite measures by a further approximation.
+to this aim it suffices, for instance, to mollify the image of $\mu$ on $ \mathbb{R}^N $ and then come back to $M$ through one of the regular bijections between $M$ and $\mathbb{R}^N$.
+For any fixed $\varepsilon>0$ and $R>0$, consider then the following homogeneous Dirichlet problem:

+for which one can provide the same definition of weak solution as in Lemma \ref{lem: pre} upon replacing $M$ with $B_R$ and requiring in addition that $ {u}^m \in H^1_0(B_R) $.
+Existence, uniqueness and good properties of the weak (energy) solution to \eqref{e90}, which will be denoted by $u_{\varepsilon, R}$, can be shown by means of well-established methods (see again the proof of Lemma \ref{lem: pre}).
+Classical compactness arguments ensure that $\{u_{\varepsilon,R}\}$ converges (up to subsequences), as $ R \to \infty $, to a function $u_\varepsilon$ satisfying \eqref{e65}-\eqref{e67}.
+A further passage to the limit, as $ \varepsilon \to 0 $, yields a function $u$ which still complies with \eqref{e65}-\eqref{e67}.
+The hardest point consists in proving that $u$ also fulfils \eqref{e68}, namely that its initial trace is precisely $\mu$.
+To this end we have to adapt to our framework some potential techniques first introduced by M. Pierre in \cite{Pierre} and then recently developed in \cite{Vaz14,GMPmu} in the nonlocal Euclidean context.
+Finally, we handle general finite measures (i.e.~not necessarily compactly supported) by an additional approximation.